numo68/restictool/README.rst

 ``host`` defaults to the hostname of the machine the ``restictool`` is executed on.
 It only applies to ``backup``.

+The optional ``network_from`` specifies the name of the container to reuse the network stack from.
+This allows using VPN tunnels or other non-standard networking.
+The container has to be already started.

 ``authentication`` contains ``restic`` environment variables used to authenticate against the target repository.
 Typical ones are